sofathitesh/doconce/doc/demos/manual/manual.rst

 .. adjusted.)

-To have the URL address itself as link text, put an "URL" or URL before the address enclosed in double quotes::
+Similarly, to have the URL address itself as link text, put an "URL" or URL before the address enclosed in double quotes::